how prom became queer

 And of course that battle is happening outside of schools, too.
 One benefit of the, let's be real, often mega corny local media coverage of promposals has been increasing visibility for non-heteronormative couples and non-traditional prom pairings.
 Ellen DeGeneres was so moved by the viral sensation that was the promposal of straight highschooler Jacob Lescenski to his gay best friend Anthony Martinez that she invited them onto the show and wrote them each a human-sized check for $10,000.

-Taking a bigger step back: Was 2014 the "trans tipping point" that Time magazine heralded with its May, Laverne Cox fronted, issue?
+Taking a bigger step back: Was 2014 the "trans tipping point" that Time magazine heralded with its May issue, fronted by trailblazing trans actress Laverne Cox?
 We truly, truly hope so.
 "We are in a place now," Cox told Time, "where more and more trans people want to come forward and say, 'This is who I am.'"
 And if we needed more proof, it came, this week, in the proud, corseted form of Caitlyn Jenner.